-The stage is set in The Hague.
-Technological solutions for humanitarian challenges, global issues, and finding ways to improve processes and products: The Hague gathers it all.
+Looking for the stage?
+The Hague is where you should go.
+Technological solutions for humanitarian challenges, global issues, and improvement of processes and products: The Hague gathers it all.

 Impact Startup Fest will focus on the following 5 themes: